 Shopping: A variety of shops and boutiques, including artist shops, line the streets of the business district, making The Grove a prime place to go for shopping.
 Rather than store after store of major chains, the area offers a diverse shopping experience, complete with a local market, green market, furniture, clothing, recycled goods, arts and crafts, and secondhand treasures.
 With some markets only open on specific days, it’s important to plan your trip if you’re there for shopping, but there’s always something to see and buy.

-Art and Culture: The Grove is home to a varied center of art, culture, and art pieces, and is one of the strongest LGBT areas in ST. Louis.
+Art and Culture: In addition to some of the best restaurants in St. Louis, The Grove is home to a varied center of art, culture, and art pieces, and is one of the strongest LGBT areas in ST. Louis.
 With art clubs focusing on creating and displaying art, multiple popular public art pieces, and some places to buy art from local artists and designers, the area is worth visiting for culture alone.
 The Grove, like many other areas of St. Louis, is also famous for its music culture, with local musicians, music shops, and live music venues dotting the area.
 Music lovers can come to find anything from vintage records to newly pressed local artists’ CDs, or to listen to live music.
 Events happening through the year also feature live musicians, DJs, food, and beverages, which allow locals and visitors alike to sample the uniquely rich culture of the area.
 Finally, The Grove is popular for it’s LGBT nightlife, clubs, and areas, with a strong support and plenty of activities and events throughout the year.

 Sports and Cycling: Sports and cycling are a big part of The Grove’s history, and the annual bicycle races are now a tradition.
 While not as large a part of the area’s culture as entertainment, The Grove’s cycling team is among the top in the world, and the Tour de Grove circles all of St. Louis once a year.